Free Association Therapy: Exploring Free Associations

 Before you embark on a course in psychoanalysis, it may help to consider your core beliefs.
 Do you believe some thoughts or mistakes are random?
 If so, you might not appreciate someone suggesting that an embarrassing thought says something about your problems or who you are as a person.

 On the other hand, you might believe that everything has meaning.
-If so, free association could be valuable for you.
+If so, free association could be valuable to you.
 If you're unsure but open to trying free association, you might find that you can learn more about yourself than you knew before.

 Remember your preferences